blackcuarzo/blackcuarzo/README.md

 - 👋 Hi, I’m @blackcuarzo
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web and Mobile development
-- 🌱 I’m currently learning the Full Stack React stack
+- 🌱 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on web projects.
 - 📫 How to reach me https://twitter.com/ldanielcano.
 DM if you want to :3